Poisoning Fleas, Pets, and Kids

 Cancer and More

-It’s been known for over 20 years that exposure to pesticides increases the risk of cancer.
+It’s been known for decades that exposure to pesticides increases the risk of cancer.
 An early study showed dogs getting malignant lymphoma in far higher incidence than expected when their owners used lawn pesticides.

 Fipronil, the active ingredient in a popular topical flea product (Frontline) has been associated with aggressive behavior, kidney damage, and “drastic alterations in thyroid function.”
 The EPA cites data to show it causes cancer.
 It’s extremely toxic to fish, birds, and bees.

 How These Products Cannot Be Safe